intelowlproject/docs/docs/IntelOwl/usage.md

 #### Creating Pivots from the GUI

-From the GUI, the users can pivot in two ways:
+From the GUI, the users can pivot in 3 ways:

-- If a Job executed a [Visualizer](#visualizers), it is possible to select a field extracted and analyze its value by clicking the "Pivot" button (see following image).
+1. If a Job executed a [Visualizer](#visualizers), it is possible to select a field extracted and analyze its value by clicking the "Pivot" button (see following image).
 In this way, the user is able to "jump" from one indicator to another.
   ![img.png](./static/pivot_job_report.png)

-- Starting from an already existing [Investigation](#investigations-framework), it is possible to select a Job block and click the "Pivot" button to analyze the same observable again, usually choosing another [Playbook](#playbooks) (see following image)
+2. Starting from an already existing [Investigation](#investigations-framework), it is possible to select a Job block and click the "Pivot" button to analyze the same observable again, usually choosing another [Playbook](#playbooks) (see following image)
   ![img.png](./static/pivot_investigation_report.png)

 In both cases, the user is redirected to the Scan Page that is precompiled with the observable selected.
 Then the user would be able to select the [Playbook](#playbooks) to execute in the new job.